ImadNait/FootBall-Quiz/README.md

 # FootBall-Quiz
-A basic quiz about football, including 20 Levels through 3 difficulties: Easy, Medium, Hard.
+A basic quiz about football built from scratch, including 20 Levels through 3 difficulties: Easy, Medium, Hard.
 There are more features i'm going to add them asap such as:
 	**●Timer:** to make the game more enjoyable and fun to play.
 	**●Guess the player:** basically instead of questions, some levels will have photos of a random footballer depending on the difficulty, and the player will have to guess his name.